MurhafSousli/ngx-sharebuttons/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug found in ngx-sharebuttons
+about: Report a bug found
 ---